Doubly-Robust LLM-as-a-Judge: Externally Valid Estimation with Imperfect Personas: Introduction

 \section{Introduction}

 As Generative AI (GenAI) systems see growing adoption, a key concern involves the \textit{external validity} of evaluations, or the extent to which they generalize from lab-based to real-world deployment conditions \citep{ibrahim2024beyond, ouyang2023shifted, liao2023rethinking, liao2021we, weidinger2025toward}.
 In particular, many evaluations report a \textit{system quality estimate}, which reflects the proportion of outputs rated to exhibit a capability (e.g., ``helpfulness'') or defect (e.g., ``toxicity'') by a human with specialized characteristics (e.g., domain knowledge, cultural experience).
 However, such quality estimates may fail to generalize when the \textit{source} distribution of human raters and system outputs available at evaluation time differs from the \textit{target} distribution encountered upon deployment.
-For example, in medical visit summarization, covariate shift arises when we wish to obtain a system quality estimate via expert physician ratings, but rely primarily on medical student ratings at evaluation time \citep{cai2022generation}.
-Selection bias may also occur if medical students choose to rate complex summaries less frequently than more experienced physicians.
+For example, in conversational safety evaluation, covariate shift can arise if we wish to estimate the perceived ``toxicity'' of a response for a specific demographic group, but collect ratings from a general population of crowdworkers.
+Selection bias may also occur if crowdworkers frequently opt out from providing ratings on highly sensitive content \citep{steiger2021psychological}.
 Left unaddressed, these forms of \textit{evaluation sampling bias} threaten the external validity of system quality estimates.\looseness=-1

 Recent work has proposed tools for improving system quality estimates when human ratings are scarce but black-box predictions (e.g., from an LLM-as-a-judge) are cheap and abundant \citep{chatzi2024prediction, fisch2024stratified, eyre2024auto, dorner2024limits, saad2023ares, fogliato2024framework}.
 For instance, Prediction Powered Inference (PPI) offers an approach for leveraging a subset of labeled (source) data to correct for bias in black-box model predictions \citep{angelopoulos2023prediction, angelopoulos2023ppipp}.
 This bias correction enables using black-box predictions generated over unlabeled (target) samples to shrink confidence intervals around quality estimates while maintaining valid coverage.
 However, both PPI and its extensions (e.g., PPI++ \citep{angelopoulos2023ppipp}, RePPI \citep{ji2025predictions}) assume that (i) source and target samples are drawn i.i.d.\ and (ii) labels are \textit{missing completely at random} (MCAR) \citep{tsiatis2006semiparametric}, i.e.\ that successful completion of a rating is independent of rater and text characteristics.
 However, when source data is observed under sampling bias, these assumptions are violated and severe miscoverage occurs (see Fig. \ref{fig:headline_exp}).\looseness=-1